developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The frequency of the device beeper when a barcode is successfully decoded.
 This should be within the range of the beeper but the API will accept values in the range 0 to 65535.
+Note: On Android platform, calling this method, the DecodeFrequency config tags value will not be applied.
 ####Params
 <p><strong>Default:</strong> 3000</p>
 ####Access